Tantalor93/dnspyre/README.md

     * [Examples](#examples)

 # dnspyre

+Command-line DNS benchmark tool built to stress test and measure the performance of DNS servers.

 This tool is based and originally forked from https://github.com/redsift/dnstrace, but was largely rewritten and enhanced with additional functionality.

-Command-line DNS benchmark tool built to stress test and measure the performance of DNS servers with commodity hardware.
-This tool typically consumes ~30kB per concurrent connection and can maintain ~30,000 QPS per modern core if your server, OS and network allows you to reach suitable levels of concurrency.

 This tool supports wide variety of options to customize DNS benchmark and benchmark output.
 For example you can:
 * benchmark DNS servers with IPv4 and IPv6 addresses (for example GoogleDNS `8.8.8.8` and `2001:4860:4860::8888`)